 - filename: The name of the image. - subimage: The subimage to query.
 (The spec retrieved is for the highest-resolution MIP level of that subimage.) - spec: ImageSpec into which will be copied the spec for the requested image.

-virtual bool get_imagespec (TextureHandle texture_handle, Perthread thread_info, int subimage, ImageSpec &spec) = 0
+virtual bool get_imagespec (TextureHandle texture_handle, Perthread thread_info, int subimvirtual const ImageSpec imagespec (ustring filename, int subimage = 0) = 0